‘Next Gen’ car modernizes NASCAR, potentially levels field - NewsBreak

 ‘Next Gen’ car modernizes NASCAR, potentially levels field

-DAYTONA BEACH, Fla.
-(AP) — NASCAR was long overdue to revamp its aging, arguably outdated race car.
+DAYTONA BEACH, Fla. — NASCAR was long overdue to revamp its aging, arguably outdated race car.

 The previous version was an overly engineered, off-the-chart expensive design that had been tweaked, twisted, trimmed and tuned to make it fractionally faster and significantly safer over the past five-plus decades.